leanprover/theorem_proving_in_lean4/structures_and_records.md

 ```

 If the value of a field is not specified, Lean tries to infer it.
 If
-the unspecified fields cannot be inferred, Lean signs an error
+the unspecified fields cannot be inferred, Lean flags an error
 indicating the corresponding placeholder could not be synthesized.

 ```lean